 For something that’s ingrained into our everyday lives, the power of forgiveness is often overlooked.
-Whether it’s stepping on your new shoes or taking the last piece of pizza when you were eyeing it, we forgive on the regular.
-But often times when it’s less petty and more serious, it’s harder to do so.
-When you’re hurt by someone else’s doing or mistake, their recklessness can seem intentional sometimes.
+Whether it’s stepping on your new shoes or taking the last piece of pizza when you were eyeing it, forgiveness is on auto-pilot.
+But often times when it’s less petty and more serious, it’s of course harder to do so.
+When you’re hurt by someone else’s doing or mistake, recklessness can seem intentional.

-It’s encouraged to be courteous and conscious of others’ feelings to keep peace and to overall be a kind human being.
+It’s encouraged to be courteous and conscious of others’ feelings to keep peace and overall be a kind human being.
 But what happens when someone makes a mistake knowingly or unknowingly that affects you?
 What is your process in deciding how you feel about that person?
-Everyone has their own threshold of what is forgivable and what is not; some are more forgiving than others.
+Everyone has their own threshold of what is forgivable and what is not.
+Some are more forgiving than others.

-I believe in forgiveness for several reasons.
+I believe in forgiveness on all spectrums for several reasons.
 To put it frankly, I would be a very fucked up, jaded, resentful person if I didn’t learn how to truly forgive.
+I don’t know how y’all do it.
 Forgiveness is just one cog of a peaceful way of living that I want to incorporate in my life for my own mental and spiritual health.
 It works in conjunction with patience, understanding, empathy, among other utopian guidelines.
 So here are my thoughts on forgiveness and how I open my mind to it:

 Everyone has a mistake they’d never make:

-When we make an unconscious mistake that upsets someone, it can be because it’s something that in our minds would be forgivable or mutually understood; as in we can’t see someone getting too upset about it.
+When we make an unconscious mistake that upsets someone, it can be because it’s something that we see as forgivable or not THAT big of a deal; as in we can’t see someone getting too upset about it.
 Everyone has that thing that makes them tick which they tend to be more conscious of.
 Some of us would never cheat, some of us would never steal, some of us would never physically hurt anyone.
 So when someone is careless about something you always try to avoid being careless with, being upset is second nature.
-But you could easily be on the other side, being more relaxed about something someone else cares about that you don’t always think of.
+But you could easily be on the other side, forgiving something someone else cares about that you don’t always think of.

-These things we care about are embedded in us so it always feels like it’s the “right” thing to do and doing otherwise is “wrong”.
-But if the other party believes you overreacted, then who in the situation is right?
-No one.
-No one’s a winner, but everyone has a preferred way of being and doing.
+The things we personally care about are a part of us so it always feels like it’s the “right” thing to do and doing otherwise is “wrong”.
+Everyone has a preferred way of being and doing.
 If we back away from the binary idea of being right and wrong, then there would be less to be upset over.

 We don’t forgive because we think we’re better than others:

 What’s another reason why you wouldn’t forgive someone?
 Because they hurt you in a way that is so low and you’d never stoop to their level.
-You’re superior.
+In a subtle way, you’re putting yourself on a pedestal.
 We can be in denial about it but it’s true.
-Even I say it for myself when I think about the time I was mentally and physically abused by someone close to me.
+I say that about myself when I think about the time I was mentally and physically abused.
 Where I thought I’d never forgive that person.
 I thought it was okay to keep a grudge because this person hurt me in ways I wouldn’t wish on my worst enemy.
 I wanted to see them fail and never make a life for themselves.
 So yeah, I thought I was a better person.
-Being long gone from that situation made me realize no, I wasn’t.
+But as I let time sit, I realized I wasn’t.

 This mistake – no matter how negatively it impacted my life and mental health – did not define that person.
-It says something about what they’re capable of, but the bigger picture of it was that something in this person’s life or a series of events made them become this way and some things are out of our control.
+It says something about what humans capable of, but the bigger picture of it was that something in this person’s life or a series of events made them become this way and some things are out of our control.
 I can’t be angry at someone for the life they couldn’t choose.
 If we take a step back and put ourselves in others’ shoes, we would be more willing to forgive.
-By the way, he’s doing much, much better now and I’m proud of him.

 We often make mistakes under the pressure and stress of our lives and the most human thing we can do is be aware and patient with others.
 At a surface level, any mistake can seem intentional if we don’t attempt to understand anything more.